WAYS TO BE A BETTER ALLY

 7. BE VISIBLE

-Make it known publicly and proudly that you welcome and support the LGBTIQ+ community.
+Make it known publicly and proudly that you welcome and support the LGBTQIA+ community.
 Being visible about being an ally is a simple but powerful act on its own.
-And one of the best ways to be an ally is to celebrate your LGBTIQ+ friends, family and colleagues.
+And one of the best ways to be an ally is to celebrate your LGBTQIA+ friends, family and colleagues.
 Embrace them and celebrate their diversity.
 Make it known that you value them and that there is much to be learned from their experiences.